How to treat gingivitis and periodontitis

 HOW CAN YOU TREAT GUM DISEASE?

-For more severe cases of periodontal disease, maintenance treatment will be done with your dentist or dental hygienist.
-The dentist may measure your pocket depth and then perform a dental cleaning of the pockets and root surfaces.
+For more severe cases of periodontal disease, maintenance treatment will be done with your surgeon or dental hygienist.
+The surgeon may measure your pocket depth and then perform a dental cleaning of the pockets and root surfaces.

 WHAT IF YOU HAVE SEVERE BONE AND TISSUE LOSS